LRE-Least Restrictive Environment~What IEP Parents Need to Know

-I don’t have much else to say about this topic.
-Many parents are unaware of this right or principle of special education.
 There are varying degrees of restrictiveness.
-Least restrictive is the general education setting.
+Least restrictive is the general education setting in your neighborhood school.
 Then there is pull out, self contained classrooms, special schools, a 1:1 aide, home bound and hospital settings.
 Some federal districts have also ruled that LRE applies to ALL programming, including ESY.
 However, districts cannot require non-disabled children to attend ESY so that a disabled child has non-disabled peers there.
 This may help a parent in the event that they are looking for a different summer ESY program than what the district is offering.

 Remember, special education is a program, not a place.
 Special education can take place any where, and it’s the law that the child receive the appropriate education in the least restrictive setting.
 If you have any questions, contact an advocate or a special education attorney.

 Near the end of your IEP, you will find a chart that lists your child’s percentages.
 This will let you know how much time they are in the Gen Ed environment.